Link to our HOME page

 Initially (1656) the Witte Valk (White Hawk) and the Gooede Hoop (Good Hope) attempted to find the wreck (11 men were lost during this rescue attempt) and it was not until 14 months later (1658) that the Waeckende Boey was sent on a second attempt to locate the Vergulde Draeck.

 Leeman had been in charge of a landing party which had searched the shores for signs of survivors.
 One evening, with a storm looming, he had been ordered by his captain to head to the shore.
 Leeman and his 13 crew were caught in the storm and found themselves unable to land or return to the Waeckende Boey.
-They drifted north until they crashed into rocks and coral on Fisherman Island midway between the current sites of Leeman and Jurien.
+They drifted north until they crashed into rocks and coral on Fisherman Island midway between the current sites of Leeman and Jurien Bay.
 They managed to survive on seals and seabirds until their boat was repaired.

 Once the boat was made seaworthy they headed south searching for the Waeckende Boey.
 They spent a night on Lancelin Island (just off the coast from the modern day site of Lancelin) but did not sight the boat.
 Despairing of ever being found they started to sail north and landed on the Green Islets south of Cervantes.
 From here they sighted the vessel and duly lit fires which were acknowledged by a cannon blast from the ship.
-However the seas were still rough and, to the horror of Leeman and his men, the Waeckende Boey proceeded to sail north leaving them marooned.
+However, the seas were still rough and, to the horror of Leeman and his men, the Waeckende Boey proceeded to sail north leaving them marooned.

 Captain Volkersen's log describes the situation: